HomelessPhD/AR_Puzzles/PZL7/README.md

 The first idea is to search the information about fruit found in 2014 and somehow filter their names or story correspond to visual context of this key (squirel) and HTML-coded hint that says: "{7}".
 Some fruit names are: ANABP01, Achacha, ...

 But another idea seems more promising.
-Searching for crypto related facts related to 2014 one may find out that Vitaly "Vitalik" Buterin actually won  World Technology Network Award in 2014 [[12]](https://www.coindesk.com/markets/2014/11/19/ethereums-vitalik-buterin-wins-world-technology-network-award/).
+Searching for crypto related facts related to 2014 one may find out that Vitaly "Vitalik" Buterin (with ETHereum) actually won World Technology Network Award in 2014 [[12]](https://www.coindesk.com/markets/2014/11/19/ethereums-vitalik-buterin-wins-world-technology-network-award/).
 The squirel could be easily related to Vitalik itself and new fruit is....
 ETHereum.
 Assuming the hint saying it should be 7 letter word, the answer could be: Butering or Vitalik.

 ![Vitalik](https://raw.githubusercontent.com/HomelessPhD/AR_Puzzles/main/PZL7/pics/VB.jpg )